railwayapp/docs/src/docs/reference/support.md

 Business Class is support and success designed for those who need the full attention of Railway.
 Business Class support is a dedicated support channel with SLOs for your company.

 Reach out to us at [team@railway.app](mailto:team@railway.app) for more information on how to sign up.

-### Slack / Chat Bridges

-For Business Class customers, we offer Direct Support over chat channels.
-This allows you to have a dedicated channel for your team to communicate with Railway Engineers directly.

-- In Slack, we'll set up a Shared Channel between your workspace and ours
-- Let us know if you'd like to set this up over other channels (e.g. Microsoft Teams)

-Reach out to us at [team@railway.app](mailto:team@railway.app) on setting up dedicated chat bridges.

 ### Business Class SLOs